 - Revenues, Expenditures and Reserves – Present financial statements of revenues and expenditures for the most recent five-year period, generally in accordance with generally accepted accounting principles as established by GASB.
 Provide similar historical data on unrestricted balances, reserves or other sources of liquidity.
 Some issuers provide cash flow forecasts.
 Include information on budgets.
 Describe how tax revenues are levied and collected and identify factors likely to affect the issuer’s tax base.

-- If the securities being offered are payable from particular revenues of the issuer, such as a particular tax or assessment or revenues of a particular enterprise, provide more detailed information including historical information on trends.
+If the securities being offered are payable from a particular revenue source of the issuer, such as a tax or assessment, or revenues of a particular enterprise, provide more detailed information including historical information on trends.
 Note what information is audited and what is unaudited.
 Prioritize audited data over unaudited data.
 If much time has elapsed since the prior year, include a narrative of the current year to date.

 - Indebtedness and other obligations – Present the debt structure of the issuer and explain the authority to incur debt, limitations on debt and debt trends.
 Provide details on the current debt portfolio to show principal and interest payments due.
-Include other obligations such as bank loans, direct purchases or private placements, capital leases, and other obligations such as financial guarantees, note variable rate debt, bond anticipation notes and deep discount debt.
+Include other obligations such as bank loans, direct purchases or private placements, capital leases, financial guarantees, variable rate debt, bond anticipation notes, and deep discount debt.
 Also describe key terms of any outstanding derivative contracts or other financial obligations subject to acceleration or rating triggers.